Posted on August 4, 2018

 Posted on November 14, 2016

-Being a Birth photographer in Seattle is exhilarating.
+Being a professional Birth photographer in Seattle is exhilarating.
 It’s full of ups and downs, and beautiful emotions.
 Something even a bit more incredible, is watching a woman fight through her fears to successfully give birth vaginally after having a previous cesarean – called a VBAC in the birthing community.

 As a Seattle birth photographer, I am constantly in awe over the job that I have, especially because of all the new people I am able to meet.
 Some of these people are brand new to this world, and others are a bit more seasoned.
 One of the lovely people I met during this birth is a wonderful doula, Ildi Sebestyen.
 It was a joy to work with her and to witness the power of such a kind and wonderful soul, and I hope to have the pleasure of working alongside her again in the very near future.
 She was such a tremendous support for this laboring mama, and a huge aid in her success.